-The TAP notes the following: (1) Both NCHRP 529 and EM1110-2-2100 have relatively consistent recommended factors of safety (1.2 vs. 1.2 to 1.2, respectively).
+The TAP notes the following: (1) Both NCHRP 529 and EM1110-2-2100 have relatively consistent recommended factors of safety (1.2 vs. 1.1 to 1.3, respectively).
 (2) Using a mean minus two standard deviation estimate of ps is unprecedented in engineering design and is not required by current codes and documents.
-(3) The coefficient of variation (standard deviation divided by the mean) for both geofoam and LCC has not been determined.
+(3) The coefficient of variation (standard deviation divided by the mean) for both geofoam and P-LCC has not been determined.
 Therefore, it is premature to draw any conclusions regarding additional variability that might be present in ps when compared with the coefficient of variation for the density of geofoam.
-(4) EM1110-2-2100 requires that the designer considers soil properties, which is a natural material with considerable variability even in partially saturated units weights.
-Regarding this, as stated above the TAP believes that the MRP designers have conservatively selected a conservative value for ps.
+(4) EM1110-2-2100 requires that the designer consider the potential variation in soil properties, which are natural materials with considerable variability in ps values.
+Regarding this, as stated above, the TAP believes that the MRP designers have selected a conservative value for ps.
 (It should be noted that ps of 40 lb/ft3 discussed during the meeting was obtained from a “field” saturation and not a laboratory test; hence it is probably not representative of the true range of ps.)
-The MRP team, in conjunction with the TAP, are revising the procedure for the “field” saturation test to ensure better consistency with laboratory-determined values.
+The MRP team has proposed a revised procedure for the “field” saturation test to ensure better consistency with laboratory-determined values.
+Stan Peters of the TAP has reviewed the revised procedure and concurs with the changes.
 Nonetheless, it is recommended that estimates of ps that support the basis of design should be obtained from laboratory-determined values to avoid confounding variability from the two test methods.

 Discussion of LRFD Design Guidance

 The load and resistant factors in LRFD allow for separate treatment of the uncertainty associated with loading conditions and soil properties.
-It is another design method that could be considered by the MRP design team, or the rationale of LRFD can be used to justify the ASD presented by the design team.
+It is another design method that could be considered by the MRP design team, or the rationale and load factors of LRFD can be used to justify the ASD parameters proposed by the MRP design team.

 The American Association of State Highway and Transportation Officials (AASHTO) in its LRFD specifications for bridge design (2017, 8th Edition) uses a load factor (WA) for extreme events of 1.00 (p.
 3-15, Table 3.4.1-1).
-The extreme events include loading combinations relating to ice load, collison by vessels and vehicles, check floods, and certain hydrostatic events with a reduced live load other than that which is part of a vehicle collison (p.
+The extreme events include loading combinations relating to ice load, collision by vessels and vehicles, check floods, and certain hydrostatic events with a reduced live load other than that which is part of a vehicle collision (p.
 3-10).
-The TAP recommends a load factor of 1.00 for the extreme flood event, consistent with that of the WA load factor from AASHTO.
+Therefore, for LRFD, the TAP recommends a load factor of 1.00 for the extreme flood event, consistent with that of the WA load factor from AASHTO.